Introducing new baby foods

 Fruit and vegetables are excellent sources of vitamins and minerals and should form a key part of a healthy, balanced diet.
 Despite this, most pre-school children in the EU consume below the recommended levels of fruit and vegetables.

 To encourage your baby to grow up eating plenty of fruit and vegetables, persevere in introducing these foods right from the start.
 Familiarity is key, with research consistently showing that one of the best approaches to getting children to willingly eat fruit and vegetables is to introduce them early.
-Now is
+Now is the perfect time.
+So offer a wide variety of fruits and vegetables from the first stages of weaning and keep offering new tastes until your baby accepts them.
+As well as providing them with a wide range of nutrients, you will be building a solid foundation for healthy eating in the future.

 If at first…